lambdaschool-codegrade/web-44-web-sprint-challenge-adding-data-persistence-mgreenwaldm/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
+- [ ] Submit via Codegrade by committing and pushing any new changes.
+- [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
+- [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [ ] Check Codegrade for automated feedback.
 - [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [ ] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions